ICJIA/icjia-accessibility-status-dashboard/docs/development/API_RATE_LIMITING_AND_ROTATION.md

 ### Logging

-All rate limit violations are logged to the `activity_log` table with:
+All rate limit violations are logged to the `audit_logs` table with:

-- Event type: `rate_limit_violation`
+- Action: `rate_limit_violation`
-- Severity: `warning`
+- Description: Details about the violation
-- IP address and user agent
+- Metadata: IP address, user agent, limit type
-- Limit type (login, api_key, session, general)
+- Timestamp: When the violation occurred

 ---